okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 1. Generate instances for testing.
 You need to create a test instance for each protocol that your integration supports.
     * For SSO integrations, configure SSO and assign test users for the instance.
-    * For SCIM integrations, configure **Provisioning** > **Enable API integration** on the instance and map user profile attributes.
+    * For SCIM integrations, configure provisioning on the instance and map user profile attributes.

 1. Test your integration.
    * For SSO integrations, test the required flows in the OIN Submission Tester with your generated test instances.
 Fix any test failures from the OIN Submission Tester, then regenerate the test instance (if necessary) and retest.
-   * For SCIM integrations, execute the Okta-Runscope CRUD test suite and the Okta manual test cases with your generated instance.
+   * For SCIM integrations, execute the Runscope CRUD tests and the Okta manual integration tests with your generated instance.
 1. Submit your integration after all required tests are successful.

 > **Note:** You must have the Okta Browser Plugin installed with **Allow in Incognito** enabled before you use the  **OIN Submission Tester**.
 See [OIN Wizard requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-requirements).